 - After the final strategy meeting of a Section 47 investigation involving a carer(s) - Where serious allegations have been made regarding a carer(s) childcare practice and no Section 47 investigation is pursued - Where there has been a relationship breakdown in the approved carers' relationship resulting in one carer moving out of the household.
-In this instance, both carers will be subject to review except where one or both carers have given notice of an intention to resign - · Where a carer has started living with a new partner - Where there have been significant changes to the carers' lifestyle - Where a carer has been diagnosed with a serious illness - · Where there has been the death of a carer - Where a carer is not working in partnership with the agency, including a lack of engagement and attendance with training and continued professional development
+In this instance, both carers will be subject to review except where one or both carers have given notice of an intention to resign - Where a carer is considering living with a new partner - Where there have been significant changes to the carers' lifestyle - Where a carer has been diagnosed with a serious illness - · Where there has been the death of a carer - Where a carer is not working in partnership with the agency, including a lack of engagement and attendance with training and continued professional development

 The Supervising Social Worker is required to prepare a detailed report for the AFCR, in consultation with the foster carers.
-The report will seek and take into account feedback from the child/young person, their Social Worker, school, other professionals involved in the child's care, including birth family (if appropriate).
-In addition, it should include the views of the carer's own children too, in particular those residing in the fostering household.
+The report will seek and consider feedback from the child/young person, their Social Worker, school, other professionals involved in the child's care, including birth family (if appropriate).
+In addition, it should include the views of the carer's own children too, those residing in the fostering household.
 The report should cover how the carers' have met and progressed the outcomes for children and provide a clear picture of how the carer works with children and young people in their care.
-The AFCR provides an opportunity for both the agency and foster carer to reflect on the past year, and plan for the year ahead; this includes a full review of the individual carer's training and development needs, detailing any actions for the year ahead.
-The report makes a clear recommendation regarding continued approval, or any changes to the terms of approval, including the rationale and evidence to support those changes.